3D Printing: Offering A Stronger and More Resilient Supply Chain for Spare Parts

 “Additive manufacturing offers clear benefits in performance, lead time and enables a more resilient and greener supply chain.
 We are proud to be working with the Wilhelmsen thyssenkrupp venture, the AM market leader for the marine industry.

-The successful production and delivery of our Cooling water pipe connector has established a solid foundation for a future collaboration between Kawasaki Heavy Industries and the Wilhelmsen thyssenkrupp venture.” – Ogura, Kawasaki
+The successful production and delivery of our Cooling water pipe connector has established a solid foundation for a future collaboration between Kawasaki Heavy Industries and the Wilhelmsen thyssenkrupp partnership.” – Ogura, Kawasaki

 3D Printed Cooling Water Pipe Connector